 This can seriously affect the learning of a child who has already been affected by dyslexia.

 Affective disorders (anxiety, depression )

 Children with dyslexia may have low self-esteem related to their academic problems and are prone to depressive and anxiety disorders.

-These are usually identified by the change in the habitual pattern of behavior and the academic deterioration of a child accompanied by abandonment of activities, increased irritability, mood swings, avoidance of the school, change of alertness, eating, sleeping and eating habits. game.
+These are usually identified by the change in the habitual pattern of behavior and the academic deterioration of a child accompanied by the abandonment of activities, increased irritability, mood swings, avoidance of the school, change of alertness, eating, sleeping, and eating habits.
+Game.